heiba/subnet-calculator/README.md

 Docker's integration with many CI/CD platforms and cloud providers is also a significant advantage, as it allows us to easily scale and distribute our application.

+### Orchestration: Docker Compose

+Docker Compose was chosen as our orchestration tool for its simplicity and ease of use in development environments.
+Docker Compose allows us to define our multi-container application using a simple YAML file, and manage the entire application lifecycle (start, stop, rebuild services, etc.) with a single command.

+This is particularly useful for local development and testing, as it allows developers to quickly and easily replicate the application's production environment on their local machine.
+While Docker Compose can be used in production, in more complex deployments a more powerful orchestration tool like Kubernetes may be preferable.

+### Python Library: ipaddress

+We chose to use the built-in ipaddress Python library to handle the subnet to IP address translation because of its comprehensive feature set for creating, manipulating, and operating on IPv4 and IPv6 addresses and networks.
+This library simplifies the task of converting a subnet to its available IP addresses and helps ensure that the IP addresses we generate are valid and correctly formatted.

+The ipaddress library is included in the standard Python library and does not require any extra installation, which is an added benefit.
+It provides a rich set of features to work with: network and address validity checks, iteration over hosting IPs, network and broadcast addresses, etc.

 ## Security Considerations

 If this server was deployed in an infrastructure, there are several security concerns we should consider: